moj-analytical-services/IntroRTraining/README.md

 In advance of the training session please follow the basic setup guidance on page 1 of Intro_markdown.docx

-You can also work through the training by yourself by watching recordings of it [here](https://web.microsoftstream.com/channel/aa3cda5d-99d6-4e9d-ac5e-6548dd55f52a)
-If you do this please leave feedback about the material [here](https://airtable.com/shr9u2OJB2pW8Y0Af)
+This training session is run in person/over Teams every few months.
+Alternatively, you can go through this material in your own time - all the notes are available below and you can also find the recording of a previous session [here](https://web.microsoftstream.com/channel/aa3cda5d-99d6-4e9d-ac5e-6548dd55f52a).
+See [Remote learning](#remote-learning) for more tips on going through this material in your own time.
+If you work through the material by youself please leave feedback about the material [here](https://airtable.com/shr9u2OJB2pW8Y0Af)

 Please contact [George Papadopoulos](George.papadopoulos@Justice.gov.uk) if you have any questions.